Manhattan Project feed materials program: Uranium refining and processing

+Uranium-bearing ores had to be refined and processed into the required feed materials for the Manhattan Project's production processes.

 Black oxide

 Eldorado's Port Hope refinery was located on the shores of Lake Ontario in buildings originally built in 1847 as part of a grain terminal.
 When production started in January 1933, there were just 25 employees; this rose to 287 in 1943.
 To cope with the increased demands of the Manhattan Project, a new building was added, and production was converted from a batch to a continuous process.
 Its commercial process was designed to process black oxide.
 Before the war, Port Hope had a capacity of 30 ST per month.
 This was increased to 150 ST per month.

 Ore arrived from Port Radium after having already undergone some gravity and water separation that increased the percentage of black oxide to 35–50%.
 At Port Hope, the concentrate was crushed and a magnet used to remove iron.
-It was then heated to 1100 F to remove sulfides and carbonates by decomposition and arsenic and antimony by volatilisation.
+It was then heated to 1100 F to remove sulfides and carbonates by decomposition and arsenic and antimony by volatilization.
 It was then re-roasted with salt (NaCl) to form uranium chloride (UCl4).
 This was treated with sulfuric acid (H2SO4) and sodium carbonate (NaCO3) to form sodium uranyl carbonate (Na4UO2(CO3)3), which was decomposed with sulfuric acid.
 Caustic soda (NaOH) was then added to create sodium diuranate (soda salt) (Na2U2O7).
 Boiling removed excess hydrogen sulfide (H2S), and ammonium hydroxide (NH4OH) was added to form ammonium diuranate ((NH4)2U2O7), to facilitate removal of the silver content.
 The ammonium diuranite was burned in crucible to produce black oxide, which was then crushed and bagged for shipment.

 Purity was a major problem.
 The Manhattan District disliked impurities, particularly rare earth elements like gadolinium because they could be neutron poisons.
 But higher purity required repeated ammonium hydroxide baths, which were time consuming and expensive.
 Rather than aiming for 99% purity, it was better to settle for 97% and let Mallinckrodt deal with the problem in St. Louis.
-By 1 January 1947, Eldorado had produced approximately 1,832 ST of black oxide from African ore at a cost of $2,528,560, the average processing cost was therefore approximately $0.69 per pound.
+By 1 January 1947, Eldorado had produced approximately 1832 ST of black oxide from African ore at an average processing cost of approximately $0.69 per pound.
 In addition to the African ores, Port Hope also produced 847 ST of black oxide from Canadian ores.
 In May 1946, Mallinckrodt commenced construction of a new processing plant in St. Louis, which was completed in May 1946.